lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 the ``fmi2SetNewDiscreteStates`` function.
-If ``true``, it will use the event indicators to predict the time event, and use the ``ei_dependencies`` information of the state derivatives to figure the state derivative that need to be updated.
-If state derivatives do not declare ``ei_dependencies`` QSS will assume that all state derivatives need to be updated.
+If ``true``, it will use the event indicators to predict the time event, and use the ``ei_dependencies`` information of the state derivatives to figure the state derivatives that need to be updated.
+If a state derivative does not declare ``ei_dependencies`` QSS will assume that this state derivative needs to be updated anytime when QSS predicts an event.

 .. note ::